tuttlem/ares_rust/README.md

   The kernel ships with a minimal in-kernel harness guarded by `--cfg kernel_test`.
 Build and execute it under QEMU (using the ISA debug-exit device for pass/fail reporting) with:

   ```
-  make run-tests
+  make qemu-test
   ```

   The harness initialises the heap and process table, runs a handful of smoke tests (heap allocations, process spawning), and then exits via `outb(0xF4, code)`.
 A zero exit code indicates success; non-zero values correspond to the number of failing tests.
+You can target a subset of checks with `FILTER`, e.g. `make qemu-test FILTER=process` or `make qemu-test FILTER=memory.heap_allocation`.

 ## Running